The Great Smoky Mountains are rich in history and full of hidden gems.

 The Little River trail is in the heart of the historic Elkmont area, and it’s the best way to find the antique, moss-covered troll bridge.

-To get to the bridge, take a side trial that you will find to the right of the Little River trail, about 100 feet in.
+To get to the bridge, take a side trail that you will find to the right of the Little River trail, about 100 feet in.

 The side trail will take you through the forest until you reach a bridge.
 This bridge is unmarked and is over a small creek.